Legarndary/instahistory.js/README.md

 # instahistory.js
-This is a jQuery plugin that makes help you with getting information from Instagram.
+This is a jQuery plugin that helps you with getting information from Instagram.
 In short **instahistory** helps you get an Instagrams user's or hashtag's history of posts.
 All without the use of "Access Token" and "Client Id".
 ## Getting Started
 The only thing you need to do for making this works is including jQuery and then the instahistory.js file.
 ```